digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/repairing.rst

 ===============

 The Canton platform is generally built to self-heal and automatically recover from issues.
-As such, if there is a situation where some degradation can be expected, there should be some code that yields graceful degradation and automated recovery from said issues.
+As such, if there is a situation where some degradation can be expected, there exists a mechanism that yields graceful degradation and automated recovery from said issues.

 Common examples are database outages (retry until success) or network outages (failover and reconnect until success).

-Canton should report such issues as warnings to alert an operator about the degradation of its dependencies, but generally, should not require any manual intervention to recover from a degradation.
+Canton reports such issues as warnings to alert the operator about the degradation of its dependencies, but generally, does not require any manual intervention to recover from a degradation.

-However, not all situations can be foreseen and corruptions of systems can always happen in unanticipated ways.
+However, not all situations can be foreseen and corruption of systems can always happen in unanticipated ways.
 Therefore,
-Canton can always be manually repaired somehow.
-This means that whatever the corruption is, there are a series of operational steps that can be made in order to recover the correct state of a node.
+Canton can always be manually repaired.
+This means that whatever the corruption is, there is always a series of operational steps that can be made in order to recover the correct state of a node.
 If several nodes in the distributed system are affected, it may be necessary to coordinate the recovery among the affected nodes.